Nine-Power Treaty: Open Door Policy

-Although no nation specifically affirmed Hay’s proposal, Hay announced that each of the powers had granted consent in principle and treaties made after 1900 make reference to the Open Door Policy.
+Although no nation specifically affirmed Hay’s proposal, Hay announced that each of the powers had granted consent in principle, and treaties made after 1900 make reference to the Open Door Policy.
 Nonetheless, competition between the various powers for special concessions within China, including railroad rights, mining rights, loans, treaty ports open to foreign trade, and extraterritorial privileges continued unabated.

-The United States was especially leery of Japanese designs on China, after the Russo-Japanese War (1904–1905) and the Twenty-One Demands (1915) and repeatedly signed agreements with the Japanese government pledging to maintain a policy of equality in Manchuria and the rest of Mainland China.
-These agreements concluded with Lansing–Ishii Agreement in 1917, which was soon shown to be completely ineffective.
+The United States was leery of Japanese designs on China, especially after the Russo-Japanese War (1904–1905) and the Twenty-One Demands (1915), and repeatedly signed agreements with the Japanese government pledging to maintain a policy of equality in Manchuria and the rest of Mainland China.
+Those agreements concluded with Lansing–Ishii Agreement in 1917, which was soon shown to be completely ineffective.

 Washington Naval Conference

 During the Washington Naval Conference of 1921–1922, the United States government again raised the Open Door Policy as an international issue, and had all of the attendees (United States, Republic of China, Imperial Japan, France, the United Kingdom, Italy, Belgium, Netherlands, and Portugal) sign the Nine-Power Treaty which intended to make the Open Door Policy international law.

 The Nine-Power Treaty, concurrent with the Shantung Treaty of the Washington Naval Conference, effectively prompted Japan to return territorial control of Shandong province, of the Shandong Problem, to the Republic of China.
 The Nine-Power Treaty was one of several treaties concluded at the Washington Naval Conference.
 Other major agreements included the Four-Power Treaty, the Five-Power Treaty, and the Shangtung Treaty.